 Food & Eating out: 475 Euros / month

 Also, have in mind that I have considered you living alone, in your own place.
-If you have nothing against sharing an apartment with another person, you could cut around 500 Euros off your monthly bills.
+If you have nothing against sharing an apartment with another person, you could cut anything between 500 to 1,000 Euros off your monthly bills from the reduced rent alone.

 Things could change a bit more if you have a kid or more.
 While I don’t have a personal experience to relate to here, I would anticipate that the costs would increased greatly, because of the added costs from: